New Case Study:See how Anthropic automated 95% of dependency reviews with Socket.Learn More

 Mode

 The virtual background plugin applies a background effect to the original media stream by performing image segmentation on the incoming video frames.
-The plugin is capable of applying three different kinds of effects called modes: background blur, background image replacement, and background video replacement.
+The plugin is capable of applying four different kinds of effects called modes: background blur, background image replacement, background video replacement, and passthrough.

-The mode configuration option is determines what background effect to apply.
-There are three accepted values for the mode: BLUR, IMAGE, and VIDEO.
+The mode configuration option determines what background effect to apply.
+There are four accepted values for the mode: BLUR, IMAGE, VIDEO, and PASSTHROUGH.
 Each mode has at least one required option that needs to be set in the options object, which is outlined below in the Options section.

 NOTE: For Typescript users, the mode can be selected by using the exported VirtualBackgroundMode enum, for convenience.